$S^1$-equivariant Rabinowitz-Floer homology: Other approaches

 and counts gradient ``$N$-jump flow lines'' of the vector field $- \nabla f_t$.
 A neat way to see that a point $(t_1, \dots, t_{N}, s_1, \dots , s_N)$ corresponds to a point in $S^{2N-1}$ is through the join construction, \cite[\S 2.5]{BouOan12}.

-This construction of equivariant Morse and Floer homology was explained in several lectures by Chekanov~\cite{Che04}.
-His theory and an isomorphism to the Borel construction is worked out for Morse homology in~\cite{Ber09} and for Floer homology in~\cite{BouOan12, Noe08}.
+This construction of equivariant Morse and Floer homology was explained in several lectures by Chekanov~\cite{Che04}, and worked out by Noetzel~\cite{Noe08}, though never written up.
+The construction and an isomorphism to the Borel construction is worked out for Morse homology in~\cite{Ber09} based on~\cite{Che04}, and for Floer homology in~\cite{BouOan12} building on~\cite[\S~8b]{Se08}.
 The construction and the isomorphism in~\cite{BouOan12} can be adapted to Rabinowitz--Floer homology, yielding a homology $\RFH^\TT_{\mbox{ jump}}(\Sigma,M)$ isomorphic to $\RFH^\TT (\Sigma,M)$.
 The vanishing of $\RFH^\TT(\Sigma,M)$ for displaceable~$\Sigma$ then follows from the vanishing of $\RFH^\TT_{\mbox{ jump}}(\Sigma,M)$, which in turn follows as for the non-equivariant $\RFH (\Sigma,M)$ by a leafwise intersection argument, because the chain groups of~$\RFH^\TT_{\mbox{ jump}}(\Sigma,M)$ are exactly the chain groups of~$\RFH (\Sigma,M)$.